Managing stress and organizing tasks

 Do something for others

-to help get your mind off your self
+Help get your mind off your self

 Work off stress

 Engage in physical activity, whether it's jogging, tennis, or gardening.